djjtyn/CoffeeChoice/readme.md

 When a user is logged in all the headings remain the same except for the login and register headings which are removed.
 In place of these is a logout heading which when clicked will log the user out of their session.

 ### Admin Features
-When logged into an admin account, the admin can add/edit coffees and blogs shown by going navigating to the django admin section.
+When logged into an admin account, the admin can add/edit coffees and blogs shown by navigating to the django admin section and doing it from there once logged in.

 ### User Features
 When a user is logged in they can post comments on both the coffee review pages and blog posts.<br>